 just the basics

 I’m a singer-songwriter from Dunboyne, Co.
-Meath, currently based in Ennis, Co.
-Clare.
+Meath, currently based nearby in Dublin City.

 I have a powerful singing voice – when I was young, I sang in the choir and I was often told not to sing for the group parts as I tended to drown out the rest of the group!
 They did, however, give me plenty of solos to keep me occupied :)

 I got my first guitar from Santy when I was 12.
 For a LONG time, I underestimated the importance of tuning the guitar so I couldn't understand why it sounded so awful!
 When I got my hands on some pitch pipes, things started to improve and, when I finally got an electric tuner, sure I was laughing.

 I spent my early guitar-playing years singing songs by artists like The Beatles, Bob Dylan and Neil Young.
 I would have loved to learn more Joni Mitchell songs as she is my biggest inspiration but her combination of unusual guitar tunings and her ability to play bar chords were a bit too much for me to emulate.
 So, I have had to content myself with only being able to play “Carey”.

 Although I experimented with song-writing in my teens and early twenties, I found myself lacking in having much to sing about really.
 This changed when I arrived in Seoul, South Korea in 2004.
 Having gone there primarily to work as an English teacher, I began attending the Seoul Artists Network open mic at Woodstock in Itaewon and there I found my tribe, as they say.
 One of the lads, Tim Gittins (guitarist extraordinaire), gave me some advice which has stayed with me: “The way I see it mate - when you’re writing your own songs, you can’t make any mistakes!”